Employee Spotlight: SmartBug's Digital Marketing Specialist Shares About Juneteenth & Multicultural Marketing

 A: There are many reasons, but the most important is that I'm doing my part to help close the racial wealth gap, strengthen the local economy, and uplift communities.

 Also, the Black dollar doesn’t circulate as it should.
-I read a stat awhile ago that stated that the Black dollar stays in the Black community for six hours vs. the average lifespan of the dollar is approximately 28 days in Asian communities, 19 days in Jewish communities, 17 days in white communities.
+I read a stat a while ago that stated that the Black dollar stays in the Black community for six hours.
+In contrast, the average lifespan of the dollar is approximately 28 days in Asian communities, 19 days in Jewish communities, and 17 days in white communities.
 We have to do better, and I try to be conscious of where I spend my money.

 And major shout out to my SmartBug team who sends me birthday and thank you gifts from Black-owned businesses.
 They know this is important to me and it feels good to be heard and supported.